LeeT27/learningVerilog/README.md

   2. Control unit decodes the 32-bit instruction, determining the action and selecting source/destination registers or RAM addresses
   3. Execution
     - ALU performs arithmetic and logical operations
-    - Or data is transferred between the RAM and registers
+    - Or data transfers between the RAM and registers
     - Or PC is set to a new value using jump instructions
     - Or no actions occur (NOP)
   4. Results are written back to RAM or register